Cutaneous Lymphocytoma Quiz

 Content updated on Sep 20, 2022

-Cutaneous lymphocytoma is a rare skin condition which occurs due to a reactive inflammatory process.
-It mimics malignant lymphoma (blood cell cancer) developing in the skin but behaves in a harmless manner.
+Cutaneous lymphocytoma is a rare skin condition that occurs due to a reactive inflammatory process.
+It resembles malignant lymphoma (blood cell cancer) developing in the skin but acts harmlessly.
 It may be triggered by insect bites, tattoos, herpes infection, etc. It's more common in women under the age of 40.

 Lumps under the skin